ChrisPritchard/JindoshRiddle/README.md

 The Jindosh Riddle from Dishonered 2, solved using a F# bruteforce search.

+__IMPORTANT!__ Those clever game devs have set it up so the puzzle is different each time.
+The text below is from my latest playthrough.
+In order to solve another puzzle, you will need to modify the contents of Rules.fs.
+Happily, thanks to the expressiveness of F#, this should be easy enough to do.

-The raw text of the puzzle is as follows:
+The raw text of the puzzle (again, from my latest playthrough) is as follows:

 _At the dinner party were Lady Winslow, Doctor Marcolla, Countess Contee, Madam Natsiou, and Baroness Finch_